richdata/Getting-And-Cleaning-Data-Class-Project---Oct2014/CodeBook.md

 The raw data contained a numeric code to represent the activities for the observations.
 To make this data in the observations more readable, the y_test, and y_train dataframes were converted from numeric to the equivalent text activity using the numeric code to subset the activity table.

 ##Third Transformation
 Because the source files didn't have meaningful headers, by default, R creates generic V1, V2, ...Vn heading names.
-To improve readability, the fields found in the festures.txt file were used as column headers when the test/train data files were read into the respective dataframes using thecol.names parameter and the features data frame.
+To improve readability, the 561 fields found in the festures.txt file were used as column headers when the test/train data files were read into the respective dataframes using thecol.names parameter and the features data frame.

 ##Fourth Transformation
 The subject id and activity fields were added to the test and train data frames through the use of the column bind command.
-Subject and Activity were added to the beginning of the file
+Subject and Activity were added to the beginning of the file.
+This new dataframe now has 563 variables, the 561 from the original data set and the 2 additional ones (subject, activity)

 ##Fifth Transformation
 The two data sets were combined into a single data frame using the rbind command.
 This file was written to disk as an intermediary file.